cariboufute/locale-route-example/readme.md

 LocaleRouteExample is an application for testing the [cariboufute/locale-route package][locale-route] to make testable localized routes with Laravel 5.
 Please check [this link][locale-route] for more details about the package.

-You can also check the [Laravel 5.1 version][locale-route-example-51] of this example application.

 ## Credits